NFabrizio/blockchain-nft-auth/README.md

 ## Test Cases

 1. Use an owned token with appropriate access code to try to gain access to a resource.
+   1. Refresh the page in the web browser.
-   1. Ensure a Ganache wallet address is connected to the app using MetaMask.
+   2. Ensure a Ganache wallet address is connected to the app using MetaMask.
-   2. Mint an NFT Auth token using an access code for one of the restricted content views (e.g., abc-123).
+   3. Mint an NFT Auth token using an access code for one of the restricted content views (e.g., abc-123).
-   3. Record the token ID returned from the minter.
+   4. Record the token ID returned from the minter.
-   4. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
+   5. Navigate to the Restricted Content view and click the appropriate link based on the access code used in step 2 above.
       _The token ID form should be displayed._
-   5. Enter the token ID from step 3 above.
+   6. Enter the token ID from step 3 above.
-   6. Click the "Check Authorization" button.
+   7. Click the "Check Authorization" button.
    - Expected state: "Valid owner" message and "Authorized" message.
 2. Use a non-owned token with appropriate access code to try to gain access to a resource.
    1. Ensure a Ganache wallet address is connected to the app using MetaMask.